 Despite these achievements, much progress remains to be made.
-More than 50% of the population is considered multi-dimensionally poor and an additional 16.7% risk falling into poverty.
+More than 27.5% of the population is considered multi-dimensionally poor, i.e more than one in every four persons in India is poor.
 Deprivation and inequality are widespread; consumption and income inequalities are high, while social inequity linked to gender, caste and tribe is perpetual; growth has not been accompanied by sufficient employment generation; hunger and malnutrition are commonplace and there are significant challenges in ensuring the reproductive health and rights of adolescents.

 The Government of India played a key role in shaping the Sustainable Development Goals (SDGs).
 The challenge now is to translate the SDGs into concrete action.
 Several of the ambitious programmes launched by the government directly contribute to a number of SDGs: The Clean India campaign; The End Open Defecation by 2019 Campaign; Pradhan Mantri Awas Yojana or the Prime Minister’s Housing Scheme; The Make in India Campaign; the 100 Smart Cities initiative; Health Assurance for All; and the Prime Minister’s Financial Inclusion Scheme, among others.
 Emphasis has been placed on skill development and entrepreneurship to ensure a direct focus on youth.